Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Photo by Sreenivas on Unsplash

-Dreaming of a lone Myna may indicate dread or anxiety.
+Dreaming of a lone Myna bird may indicate dread or anxiety.
 This is due to the Myna usurping the Magpie’s role in the “one for sorrow, two for joy” rhyme.
 A lone Myna may indicate isolation and loneliness as well.

 Myna Encounters and Omens